One Day in Glasgow | A Local’s Kick-Ass Itinerary

 Visit Oran Mor for gigs, and don’t miss the cute cobbled street, Ashton Lane, for drinks under the fairy lights.

-In summer, you can find a beer garden on Ashton Lane, and there is also a small cinema called the Grosvenor.
+In summer, you can find a beer garden on Ashton Lane and a small cinema called the Grosvenor.

-Running along the back of Byres Road is Great Western Road, which is packed with vintage shops, furniture stores, and food stops.
+Along the back of Byres Road is Great Western Road, packed with vintage shops, furniture stores, and food stops.

 The University of Glasgow is located behind Ashton Lane on University Avenue.

-However, we are not quite finished with the West End yet because, at the bottom of Byres Road, you will find Argyle Street, which runs into the Finnieston neighborhood.
+However, we are not quite finished with the West End yet because, at the bottom of Byres Road, you will find Argyle Street, which runs into the Finnieston neighbourhood.

-Finnieston used to be known for its Teuchter or Highlander Triangle because of the three pubs, the Park Bar, The Islay Inn, and Snaffle Bit playing trad music, especially around Celtic Connections time.
+Finnieston used to be known as the Teuchter or Highlander Triangle because of the three pubs, the Park Bar, The Islay Inn, and Snaffle Bit playing trad music, especially around Celtic Connections time.

 However, this area has exploded in the past years.

-If you are in town for ethically sourced food, hop into the food trucks at Dockyard Social and drink, or for dirty burgers and cocktails, try Strip Joint.
+If you are in town for ethically sourced food, hop into the food trucks at Dockyard Social and drink, or try Strip Joint for dirty burgers and cocktails.

 Finnieston Road leads to the Clyde, the Ovo Hydro, Glasgow SECC, Clydeside Distillery, and the Transport Museum.